Runway (game show): Holiday Runway

 The day's winner had 75 seconds to answer nine questions correctly about various countries of the world in order to win a major holiday.
 The host specified a country and began to ask questions about it, the contestant could pass as often as desired.
 The clock was stopped after every third correct answer so that the contestant could decide how to proceed.

 In early series, the host named a destination at the start of the round and after each pause, then began to ask questions about the country in which it was located.
 If the contestant gave three correct answers, they could either accept a holiday to that destination and end the round, or continue in the hope of winning a longer and more expensive one.
 The first destination was within the United Kingdom, the second within continental Europe, and the third anywhere in the world.
 If time expired before the contestant had given six correct answers, they forfeited the UK holiday; if afterward, they received it as a consolation prize.

 Later, at each pause, the contestant was offered a choice to keep answering questions in the current country or change to a different one named by the host.
 They received a holiday to any worldwide destination of their choice for winning the round.

 Any contestant who lost in the Holiday Runway round would receive a set of matched luggage.

-In the original series with Serle, the bonus round was played at the beginning of the show instead of the end.
-This led to a humorous outtake in which Serle was shown wearing two different colored sweaters.